The

 button to move the ball to the right for inswing to a right-hander.
 It’s

 simple to use and quick to adjust.
-Whether you want to bowl a ball
+Whether you want to bowl a ball like

-in or away, the BOLA will do it and keep doing it.
+or away, the BOLA will do it and keep doing it.
 The BOLA is also capable

 of high class spin bowling.
 By simply angling the delivery